-Hurricane Hermine nears landfall in Florida Panhandle
+Hurricane Hermine hits Florida; thousands without power

 "Storm (surge) is what got me worried right now," Smith said.
 "Mostly worried about washing out the roads and a few of the homes in low-lying areas."

-Wolfhagen said he feared Hermine would make for a significant disaster in Apalachicola and Franklin County -- which he said could ultimately hurt his work.
+Wolfhagen feared the hurricane would cause a significant disaster in Apalachicola and Franklin County -- which he said could ultimately hurt his work.

 "People ... don't want to build a house where storms hit.
 We got a bunch of work after the storm (from 2005) but we slowed way down," he said.

-Eddie Bass, who owns a home in Alligator Point, said he wasn't boarding up his home because he was much more worried about the storm surge.
+Eddie Bass, who owns a home in Alligator Point, said he wasn't boarding it up despite worries about the storm surge.

-Bass, who left Tallahassee after packing up, said: "It's not much you can do.
+"It's not much you can do.
 You just got to bring everything you can.
-Lock down the house and pray."
+Lock down the house and pray," he said.

-A hurricane warning was in effect for the area between the Suwannee River westward to Mexico Beach.

 Scott declared a state of emergency for 51 of the state's 67 counties.
-He ordered all state offices in those 51 counties to close by noon Thursday.
+He ordered all state offices in those 51 counties to close.

 In Panama City, a popular Labor Day destination, organizers canceled one of the major tourist draws, the Gulf Coast Jam.
-Officials said the stage and tent village for the three-day country music event need to be taken down as the winds pick up.
+Officials said the stage for the three-day country music event needed to be taken down as the winds pick up.

-Emergency management officials in Taylor County, along the Gulf Coast of Florida, said Thursday night that a curfew is in place beginning at 9 p.m.
-ET and mandatory evacuations have been ordered for coastal communities.
+Emergency management officials in Taylor County, along the Gulf Coast of Florida, said mandatory evacuations have been ordered for coastal communities.

-The agency said there is some flooding, but nothing major at this time.

-Officials in nearby Wakulla County said there are also mandatory evacuations for low-lying areas there.
+Nearby Wakulla County also had mandatory evacuations for low-lying areas.

 Franklin County, just southeast of Panama City, issued a mandatory evacuation order for the coastal towns of St. George Island, Dog Island, Bald Point and Alligator Point, the county's emergency management office said.

-In St. Petersburg, well to the south, Joanna Crandell said the water in the canal next to her home was a foot over the sea wall.
+In St. Petersburg, Joanna Crandell said the water in the canal next to her home was a foot over the sea wall.
 But high tide won't come until the middle of the night.

-"I am sorry to say we have made no preparations for the hurricane, other then appropriate beverages, as we are only getting the outer bands," said Crandell, who has lived in the area for 14 years.
+"I am sorry to say we have made no preparations for the hurricane, other than appropriate beverages, as we are only getting the outer bands," Crandell said.

-Residents have been sharing images of high water running through neighborhoods.
-In one, a man paddleboards down a street.
-A photo from Holmes Beach showed a woman floating on an air mattress in her driveway.

 Zika concerns